Golden Years, Smart Plans: Estate Planning Tips for Maryland Seniors

 Powers of Attorney and Healthcare Directives: Who Speaks for You?

-A financial power of attorney gives someone you trust the ability to manage your finances if you become ill or incapacitated.
+A financial power of attorney gives someone you trust the ability to manage your finances if you become ill or incapacitatedβlearn more in our article What Is a Power of Attorney and Why You Need One.

-A healthcare directive lets you choose a medical decision-maker and outline your preferences for treatment, resuscitation, and end-of-life care.
+A healthcare directive lets you choose a medical decision-maker and outline your preferences for treatment, resuscitation, and end-of-life careβsee our deep dive on Healthcare Directive: Ensure Your Medical Choices Are Respected.

 Without these documents, your loved ones may be forced to go to court just to make basic decisions about your care or manage your bills.
 These tools give you control and help your family act quickly and confidently when it matters most.